secure-systems-lab/secure-systems-lab.github.io/README.md

 # Secure Systems Lab website

-This is the website for the Secure Systems Lab.
+This is the repository for the Secure Systems Lab website.
 You can see a live demo of this site at [dgopstein.github.io/ssl-site/](https://dgopstein.github.io/ssl-site/)

 ## Building locally

-Before committing changes, please make sure you commit looks good by checking your change locally.
+Before committing changes, please make sure your commit looks good by checking your change locally.

 - Open a terminal and `cd` to the directory where you've checked out this project
 - *First time only* install necessary ruby packages with `bundler install`